 Most people are aware of the hazards associated with driver fatigue.
 The government regularly runs media campaigns raising awareness about safe driving practices.
 They have also installed rumble strips on highways to alert inattentive drivers.
 Car manufacturers are now also offering crash avoidance technologies in their vehicles.
 However, the government and carmakers can only do so much.
 The onus of safe driving ultimately falls on the driver sitting behind the steering wheel.
 Both employers and employees can take several measures to protect themselves from driver fatigue.
-Here are some of the measures that both employers and employees can take.

 - Implement policies that limit overtime and the number of consecutive shifts that can be worked.